 Differences Between An Essential Oil Burner and An Electric Oil Diffuser

-An essential oil burner and an electric oil diffuser can both be used to extract the benefits of essential oils.
+An essential ceramic oil burner and an electric oil diffuser, or electric oil burner, can both be used to extract the benefits of essential oils.
 The core difference is that an essential oil burner uses a direct fire in terms of the small tea light candle in order to vapourize the essential oil with the heat.
 Do not ever leave an essential oil burner unattended, especially with kids around, as there’s an open fire, and it could well dry up the essential oils rapidly.

 Some have said that using an essential oil burner will damage the molecules of your essential oils and your treatment could be ineffective in this case.
 But famed aromatherapist Cristina Proano-Carrion explained that what really happens is that the “diffuser takes a liquid that’s full of essential oils and turns it into tiny droplets so that it has an easier time floating through the air in your room.
 But just because the droplets are physically smaller doesn’t mean that the molecules inside of them are smaller.
 The truth is, their molecular structure doesn’t change one bit!”
 There is also no scientific proof or research that shows that an essential oil burner really causes damage to essential oils and cannot provide as well a treatment as an essential oil diffuser.